Gofanz17/demoproject/README.md

 # Portofolio Project
-try github for posting data science project
+* Using github for posting data science project

 # Project 1 : Scrape Table Attribute from Website
 * Create a dataset (.csv file) from website